LA Cleantech Incubator: Company

+In its first 10 years, it helped 340 clean technology startups raise almost $680 million.

 Strategic Imperative

 LACI's Strategic Imperative is to move "the country off of its dependence on foreign fuels...California has already put its stake in the ground with AB 32, requiring all utilities to get 33% of their energy from renewable sources by 2020.
 And Los Angeles is ahead of every major city by achieving almost 20% of its energy from renewable resources by 2010.
 The new strategic imperative is to focus the private and public sectors on the processes and technologies regarding the sustainable consumption of our natural resources."